Real-Dev-Squad/docs/docs/guide-for-local-setup/README.md

 ## 4. Add roles to the user like Super User, Admin, Member

-Some of the features are only available to the users with specific roles.
+Some of the features are only available to users with specific roles.
 For adding roles to the user, you can add the roles to the `roles` map in the database.

-- For Super User, add `super_user` with boolean value `true` in the `roles` map.
+- For Super User, add `super_user` with the boolean value `true` in the `roles` map.
-- For Admin, add `admin` with boolean value `true` in the `roles` map.
+- For Admin, add `admin` with the boolean value `true` in the `roles` map.
-- For Member, add `member` with boolean value `true` in the `roles` map.
+- For Member, add `member` with the boolean value `true` in the `roles` map.

-**Note:** For register your app for OAuth, go to url `http://<app url>/auth/github/callback` and authorize the app.
+**Note:** For register your app for OAuth, go to URL `http://<app url>/auth/github/callback` and authorize the app.